Factbox: UK's plan for exiting the coronavirus lockdown

 - The government will carefully phase and pilot re-openings to test their ability to adopt the new COVID-19 Secure guidelines.

-- The government is now advising that people should aim to wear a face-covering in enclosed spaces where social distancing is not always possible
+- The government is now advising that people should aim to wear a face-covering in enclosed spaces where social distancing is not always possible.
+People can make their own cotton masks, buy similar in shops or on the Internet or wear scarves.

 - People can now also spend time outdoors.
+One person can meet a friend outside if they respect the social distancing measures.
 People may exercise outside as many times each day as they wish.
 People may drive to outdoor open spaces irrespective of distance.

-- The Government is examining more stringent enforcement measures for non-compliance, as it has seen in many other countries.
+- The government is examining more stringent enforcement measures for non-compliance, as it has seen in many other countries.
+Earlier, a government official said fines would be increased for not adhering to the new rules.
+[L8N2CS0BZ]

 - These measures are extraordinarily costly and cannot be sustained for a prolonged period of time.
-As the UK adjusts the current restrictions, the Government will also need to wind down the economic support measures while people are eased back to work.
+As the UK adjusts the current restrictions, the government will also need to wind down the economic support measures while people are eased back to work.

-Reporting by Elizabeth Piper; writing by Guy Faulconbridge; editing by Kate Holton
+Reporting by Elizabeth Piper; writing by Guy Faulconbridge; editing by Kate Holton and Stephen Addison